 Clamp or Pedestal?

 The two main types of fly tying vises are the C-clamp vise or the pedestal base vise.
-Clamp vises are handy because you can attach them sturdily to any table or desk to create a dedicated fly tying space.
+Clamp vises are handy because you can attach them sturdily to any table or fly tying bench to create a dedicated fly tying space.

 Where pedestal bases have the advantage is that they’re portable, allowing you to tie flies on the go.
 Vises with a pedestal base tend to be lightweight and compact, so you can take them with you wherever you go.